 About Kenilworth Arts Festival

 Lewis oversees the festival as a whole.
-He is responsible for programming the headline events, ‘spotlight series’ and live performances at Fiesta, and also works on funding and design.
+He is responsible for programming, and also works on funding, design & website building.
 By day, he is a PhD student at the University of Warwick and an editor for Lacuna Magazine.

-As well as working on the headline events programme, Charlotte oversees the marketing and communications strategies for the festival.
-She also teaches English Language, plays piano and co-organises a regular open mic night at the Tree House Bookshop.
+Charlotte helps with the programming and with marketing and comms for the festival.
+She also teaches English, plays piano and co-organises a regular open mic night at the Tree House Bookshop.

-Liz oversees all aspects of Fiesta, the outdoor event which kicks-off the festival.
-Liz returned to Kenilworth in 2015 with her partner and young daughter after 10 years living in Amsterdam.
-She is keen to bring to Kenilworth some of the brilliant aspects of free family festivals that she enjoyed in the Netherlands.
+Liz returned to Kenilworth in 2015 after 10 years living in Amsterdam.
+She is keen to bring to Kenilworth some of the brilliant aspects of family festivals that she enjoyed in the Netherlands.

 “Kenilworth Arts Festival is the sort of festival I would like to go to all the time.
 I wish it was always there, at the end of a long drive.
 It has such good and noble intentions; bringing creativity and curiosity to the forefront of people’s minds.”
 Rachel Sermanni,